-For more information on neighborhood preparedness download the ESP AWARE Plan for Communities at www.espfocus.org.
+For more information on neighborhood disaster planning download the 5-Step Neighborhood Action Kit at www.espfocus.org.

 Neighborhood Networks should meet at least once a year to update rosters, include new residents and update plans for working with those with mobility issues.